Coffee-IT-Development/Pincode-iOS-Component/README.md

 /// If set to true, the keyboard will show once the pincode view appears. public var showKeyboardOnAppear: Bool

+/// Text shown for the button that can close the keyboard from a toolbar. public var keyboardDoneButtonText: String

 /// The size of each pincode cell. public var cellSize: CGSize